HITECHCRIME/HC_OVERVIEW/README.md

 (both ways interaction, get personal, send things, choose at random, create engagement)

-A little bit of David Lynch approach: We live as characters in different Hitech Crime Universe timelines (within HCU, not overview branding-wise, not in terms of narrative brand entities).
+A little bit of David Lynch approach:

+- We live as characters in different Hitech Crime Universe timelines (within HCU, not overview branding-wise, not in terms of narrative brand entities).
 We can become selfaware.
 Cross the worlds between fiction and reality.

+> Spirit of film (giant)
+> Spirit of tv (midget)
+> Spirit of internet (?) (the fire itself?)

+- commentary on consumable ficticious violence

 # /// STRAINS [CREATORS]